 $ D_{\rm A}(z_n,z_m) $, $ \kappa(z_n, z_m) $ and $ \Gamma(z_n,z_m) $ are the FRWL angular diameter distance, external convergence and the shear matrix respectively, from redshift $ z_m $ to redshift $ z_n $, with

-$ \kappa_{\mathrm{c} m} $ and $ \Gamma_{\mathrm{c}m} $ represent possible internal mass sheets (with an associated constant convergence $ \kappa_{\mathrm{c} m} $ and shear $ \Gamma_{\mathrm{c} m} $) on lens plane $ m $.
+$ \kappa_{\mathrm{c} m} $ and $ \Gamma_{\mathrm{c}m} $ represent possible internal mass sheets (with an associated constant convergence $ \kappa_{\mathrm{c} m} $ and shear $ \Gamma_{\mathrm{c} m} $) on lens plane $ m $. {\bm We use the subscript $ _{\rm c} $ to denote these quantities, as in physical realizations of internal MSD they are connected to cores or profiles close to cores}.
 Thus, Eq.~\eqref{eq:multiplane} explicitly contains external (to all the lens planes) mass sheets from cosmological contributions\footnote{Such cosmological contributions can in principle be estimated by ray-tracing methods on cosmological simulations, on the lines of what shown in Refs.~\cite{Hilbert:2008kb,Johnson:2025lhy}.} and internal mass sheets, coming from column density contributions lying at the same redshift of the various lens planes (or, in other words, coming from the lens models).